socialray/makahiki-ktuh/doc/installation.rst

 `Python`_ 2.6 or higher (but not Python 3).
 On Windows machines, it is recommended that you use the 32 bit version, as using the 64 bit version appears to have issues.
-Verify that you have it installed by typing ``python`` at the command prompt.
-The interpreter should launch.
-Close the interpreter by typing ``exit()``.

 Apple Developer Tools (OS/X only).
 If on Mac OS X, make sure that the Apple Developer Tools are installed (which is bundled with XCode).
 You can either get this from